Minimum wage 2024 - current level, law & information

 With Sawayo, you always have an overview of your employees' working hours.
 Sawayo helps you to recognize in good time when part-time employees are working too much and the minimum wage is at risk.
 So you're always on the safe side.

-The industry minimum wage
+The current industry minimum wage

 In some sectors, collectively agreed minimum wages are common, some of which are higher than the statutory minimum wage.
 These are set in collective agreements between employers and trade unions and take into account the specific features and requirements of individual sectors.
 For example, the regional collective agreement for the main construction industry stipulates the minimum wages for various professions and activities in the construction industry and also regulates working time regulations and other labor law provisions.